wisdomwater/bardo-thodol/README.md

 ---

 *May this work be a lantern for your journey, whether in life, in dying, or in the spaces between.*

----

-Would you like me to also prepare a slightly shorter “lite” version (maybe for GitHub front-page readability), while keeping this fuller one in the repo?